musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 {% highlight bash %}
 - StoreID	      Unique identifier for the store.
-- Country	      Country where the store is located (e.g., USA, Canada, Mexico).
+- Country	      Country where the store is located.
-- City	         City where the store is located (e.g., New York, Toronto, Mexico City).
+- City	         City where the store is located.
-- ProductCategory	Category of the product (e.g., Coffee, Pastry, Beverage, Merchandise).
+- ProductCategory	Category of the product
-- Product	      Specific product sold (e.g., Latte, Blueberry Muffin, Iced Tea).
+- Product	      Specific product sold.
 - Price	         Price per unit of the product.
-- Weather	      Weather condition during the sale (e.g., Hot, Cold, Rainy).
+- Weather	      Weather condition during the sale.
-- Promotion	      Indicates if a promotion was active during the sale (e.g., Yes, No).
+- Promotion	      Indicates if a promotion was active during the sale.
-- Holiday	      Indicates if the day was a holiday (e.g., Yes, No).
+- Holiday	      Indicates if the day was a holiday.
 {% endhighlight %}

 - ### Preprocessing the Data